xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

   Serialized structure of material user data (with acquisition timestamp) with unique Id for Unity panels.

 ### 8.2 Use
-Depends on the service framework(JLGames.GameDriver.Games.Services), and the specific usage process is consistent with the general service.
+Depends on the service framework(JLGames.RocketDriver.Games.Services), and the specific usage process is consistent with the general service.

 #### 8.2.1 Classification of material data
 Classify material configuration table data according to business needs